Yellowhead Helicopters logo

 Accidents and Incidents

-On June 28, 2021, a YHL Bell 212 registration C-GYHQ crashed on approach to landing area to pick up a wildfire crew.
-Pilot was the only fatality.
-The investigation found the cause to be failure of a retaining pin that was not manufactured to quality standards.
-[2]
+On June 28, 2021, a YHL Bell 212 registration C-GYHQ broke up in-flight on approach to the landing area to pick up a wildfire crew.
+The pilot was the only fatality.
+The investigation found the cause to be failure of a main rotor hub strap retaining pin that was not manufactured to quality standards.
+[2] The investigation shut down most 212, 204B & 205 operations across North America for a couple of days until they were inspected and any other defective pins were removed and replaced.

 Skip to content